 It’s important to choose the right collar and leash.
 Buy a collar that is the right size for your dog.
 If your dog is still a puppy, don’t buy one that they can grow into.
 Instead make sure they have one that fits them right now.
 Choose a small, lightweight collar so that it is comfortable.
 A wide, flat collar will create less pressure and make it easier for them.
-You will find thin and round collars that will be light, but this can be more uncomfortable for them.
+Thin and round collars will be lightweight, but often more uncomfortable for your dog.

 Tips Before You Begin

-Remain relaxed and calm while working on this.
-The negative energy can affect your dog, and they will keep doing the same action.
+Remain relaxed and calm while training your dog to walk without a harness.
+It's also helpful to make sure they've gone potty before training starts so they stay focused.
+It's important to stay positive, because negative energy can affect your dog.
 Be patient.
 It may take some time for your dog to transition to wearing just a collar and a leash.
 Eventually they will get it.
 If your dog is constantly getting tangled in the leash, then the leash is too long.
 You can either wrap it around your hands a few times to make it shorter or buy a shorter leash.